Commissioner for Oaths

-If you require the services of a commissioner for oaths or if you need a certificate of existence or a certificate of residence, contact the Town Clerk and Communication Service.
+If you require the services of a commissioner for oaths or if you need a certificate of existence or a certificate of residence, contact the Town Clerk.

 The role of a commissioner for oaths is to certify an individual’s oath or solemn affirmation regarding the authenticity of a specific document.